blakedemarest/bedrot-data-lake/README.md

 # BEDROT Data Lake

-This is the central data lake for BEDROT's music analytics platform.
+This is the central data lake for BEDROT productions

 ---